dotnet/docs-aspire/docs/get-started/aspire-overview.md

 .NET Aspire is designed to improve the experience of building .NET cloud-native apps.
 It provides a consistent, opinionated set of tools and patterns that help you build and run distributed apps. .NET Aspire is designed to help you with:

-- [**Orchestration**](#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies.
+- [**Orchestration**](#orchestration): .NET Aspire provides features for running and connecting multi-project applications and their dependencies for local development environments.
 - [**Components**](#net-aspire-components): .NET Aspire components are NuGet packages for commonly used services, such as Redis or Postgres, with standardized interfaces ensuring they connect consistently and seamlessly with your app.
 - [**Tooling**](#project-templates-and-tooling): .NET Aspire comes with project templates and tooling experiences for Visual Studio and the [dotnet CLI](/dotnet/core/tools/) help you create and interact with .NET Aspire apps.

 ## Orchestration

-Orchestration refers to the coordination and management of various elements within a cloud-native application. .NET Aspire streamlines the configuration and interconnection of different parts of your cloud-native app.
-It provides useful abstractions for managing service discovery, environment variables, and container configurations without having to handle low level implementation details.
-These abstractions also provide consistent setup patterns across apps with many components and services.
+In .NET Aspire, orchestration primarily focuses on enhancing the local development experience by simplifying the management of your cloud-native app's configuration and interconnections.
+It's important to note that .NET Aspire's orchestration is not intended to replace the robust systems used in production environments, such as Kubernetes.
+Instead, it provides a set of abstractions that streamline the setup of service discovery, environment variables, and container configurations, eliminating the need to deal with low-level implementation details.
+These abstractions ensure a consistent setup pattern across apps with numerous components and services, making it easier to manage complex applications during the development phase.

 .NET Aspire orchestration assists with the following concerns: